ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-technical-details.md

         string data;
 }
 ```
-Note that for dependencyTypes other than onchain (IPFS, Arweave), the returned bytecodeAddress with be the zero address and data will be an empty string.
+Note that for dependencyTypes other than onchain (IPFS, Arweave), the returned bytecodeAddress will be the zero address and data will be an empty string.
 Conversely, if the dependencyType is onchain, the returned cid will be an empty string.

 Some important factors to keep in mind with the above functions:
 - Only allowlisted/artist addresses can call these.
-- `ExternalAssetDependencyType _dependencyType` is a solidity enum, which can be passed in to these functions as a uint8.
+- `ExternalAssetDependencyType _dependencyType` is a solidity enum, which can be passed into these functions as a uint8.
 This enum only defines three options as of now, `IPFS`,`ARWEAVE`, and `ONCHAIN`, which can be represented as `0`,`1`, and `2` respectively.

 ### Note On Removing External Asset Dependencies